keiichicom/dsinix/README.md

 Start dsx86.nds and when the dos prompt loads, run the dos program dsinix.com, type help for help.

-Notes: The beep command emits really short low volume tone.
+Notes: The beep command emits a really short low volume tone.
        To return to the shell from graphics mode after entering the icon command press ESC.
        Some stuff is faked, since this is a proof-of-concept release.